Docs > Configuration > Log Analytics

 Below are the action buttons, each serving a specific purpose:

 • Save: Clicking the button opens a context menu with two options.
-For new search , the ‘Save’ option is disabled; you need to use ‘Save as’.
+For new searches, the ‘Save’ option is disabled; you need to use ‘Save as’.
 For a saved search, use ‘Save’.
 In an already saved search, ‘Save As’ functions like a clone.

 • New/Load: This button allows you to initiate a new search or access previously saved searches.

-• More Actions: Here, users can grant permissions on saved search.
+• More Actions: Here, users can grant permissions on saved searches.

 1. The search query field allows you to input VQL-based text queries to retrieve specific logs from the Table.